Splinter Cell: Double Agent – Sam Fisher on his most dangerous mission

 5 Play it as a single-player experience today

-Online features are no longer the draw, so come to Splinter Cell: Double Agent for the campaign, atmosphere, and Sam Fisher’s double-agent role.
+Online features are no longer the draw, so come to Splinter Cell: Double Agent for the campaign, the atmosphere, and Sam Fisher’s double-agent role.
 That’s where the game still shines—especially if you like classic stealth with a dark, serious tone.